zumaad/Runescape-investment-tracker/README.md

 (8) is taken care of by the ability to create multiple accounts with different item lists.

-## how does a user interact with this app?
+## how does a user interact with this app

 A user can see and update the itemlists for each account.